rianadon/Cosmos-Keyboards/docs/docs/expert.md

 - `#!ts [1.3, 5.6, 12.4]`: Manually places 3 screw inserts
 - `#!ts [0, 2, -1]`: Manually places 2 screw inserts close together, then lets the 3rd insert be automatically placed far away
 - `#!ts [-1, -1, -1, 9]`: Automatically places 3 screw inserts then places 1 manually, ignoring possible collisions. _You probably don't want to do this._

+## Limitations of Basic ⭤ Expert Conversion

+There are a few limitations of basic/advanced mode that will result in your programs being converted incorrectly from Expert Mode to Basic/Advanced.

+- **High-Precision Key Positioning.** Key translations are rounded to 100ths of a mm and rotations are rounded to 45ths of a degree in Basic/Advanced (45 results from fitting as much precision possible into 12 bits). _If you require more precision (why??) you should stick to Expert Mode._

+  When converting to basic/advanced, keys are sorted into a cluster → column → key hierarchy based on the row and column numbers used in the `placeOnMatrix` and `placeOnSphere` calls.
+Each of these three elements in the hierarchy are assigned a position and orientation relative to its parent.
+For instance, a key's position will be compute by evaluating both its position and it's parent column's position, then finding the relative transformation between the two.
+The rounded translation and rotation are that of this relative transformation, _not the values you use in_ _**Trsf**_ _-related functions_.

+- **Configuring the Left and Right Halves Differently, Apart from Keys and Wrist Rests.** In Expert mode, you can configure each half of the keyboard completely independently.
+You can use different wall thicknesses, connectors, and microcontrollers for each side.
+However, Basic/Advanced Mode assume you're using much of the same settings on both halves to save space when saving.
+The only properties that can be configured independently there are:
+  1. `keys` - For independent key layouts
+  2. `connectorIndex` - For configuring left and right connector placements independently
+  3. `flipConnectors` - To control whether connectors are flipped or not on both halves.
+  4. Wrist Rest configuration - `wristRestLeft` and `wristRestRight` independently control the left/right wrist rests.
+They are two separate properties so that unibody keyboards can also have independent wrist rests.

+  For all other properties, only the settings from the right half are used when converting to Basic/Advanced.

+- **Code Structure and Comments.** Basic/Advanced Mode stores only keyboard-specific data. _If your code is particularly clever, you should save it before switching to Basic/Advanced._

+You generally will not run into these limitations unless you have very specific needs that Basic/Advanced does not deliver.